gallantries/video-library/docs/events/mtb-ngs/program.md

       - code-of-conduct

   day1:
-    title: "Day 1: Overview of NGS technologies & TB specific NGS solutions"
+    title:"Day 1"
     description: |
       There were unusually high rates of TB cases in your country this year.
-To characterize the underlying bacterial factors driving the epidemic, isolates been sent for whole-genome sequencing.
+To characterize the underlying bacterial factors driving the epidemic, isolates have been sent for whole-genome sequencing.
 Doctors and public health authorities request information in order to take decisions.
 In this course it will be demonstrated how you would make use of NGS to answer several questions relevant for patient and public health system management such as: